Holy Trinity Lutheran Church

 The Lutheran Church of the Holy Trinity, Saranac Lake, developed out of the 1980 Winter Olympics which were held in nearby Lake Placid, NY.
 At that time, a small but committed group realized that this region, largely a bastion of Roman Catholicism with several other Protestant churches, included unserved Lutherans.
 They also saw that Nordic and German Olympic athletes were lacking a worship opportunity, and felt a missional call to serve them.
 This group was chartered by the American Lutheran Church in 1981, and merged into the Evangelical Lutheran Church of America later in the 1980s

-Meanwhile, in nearby Potsdam and Massena, the Lutheran Church, Missouri Synod (LCMS), had congregations in both communities which were folded together into one, Gloria Dei, in the mid-1980s.
+Meanwhile, in nearby Potsdam, the Lutheran Church, Missouri Synod (LCMS), had combined congregations into one, Gloria Dei, in the mid-1980s.
 A few years later, conflicts within the LCMS caused a split and eventual closure of the church in 1990.
 The remnant members of that congregation, seeking to be welcoming and open to those that were receptive to the gospel, reached out for pastoral care and service opportunities with their brethren in Saranac Lake.
-From that time, this has been a two-point parish, with services, sharing, and love in both communities.
+From that time, this has been a two-point parish, with services, sharing, and fellowship in both communities.

 If you are looking for a welcoming community ready to share the good news of the gospel, join us for worship on Saturday or Sunday.